MONO-1223/AURAK-CENG432-EmbeddedSystemDesignLab/Lab 02 - For-loops, while-loops, if-then branching, subroutines, and time delays/README.md

 Time is very important to embedded systems.
 As engineers, we rely heavily on understanding the execution times of software instructions to ensure optimal system performance.
 One effective method we employ is measuring the execution time of each instruction, a technique crucial for developing efficient embedded software.
 To achieve this on our [Tiva C LaunchPad (TM4C123) microcontroller](Photos/TM4C123GXL.png), we begin by utilizing the ARM data sheet—as the TM4C123 microcontroller is powered by an ARM Cortex-M4 core (CPU)—which provides detailed specifications essential for calculating execution times accurately.
 Another more accurate method to measure time uses a logic analyzer or oscilloscope.
 In the simulator, we will use a simulated logic analyzer, and on the real board we will use an oscilloscope.
 To measure execution time, we cause rising and falling edges (LED toggles) on a digital output pin that occur at known places within the software execution.
 We can then use the logic analyzer or oscilloscope to measure the elapsed time between the rising and falling edges.

-We start by interfacing a negative logic switch and a positive logic LED on GPIO ports.
+In this lab, we will continue using the same Port F and pin configuration, but this time, we will program in the assembly language instead of C. We start by interfacing a negative logic switch and a positive logic LED on GPIO ports.
 A negative logic switch, represented by PF4, registers a high signal (3.3V) when unpressed and a low signal (0V) when pressed.
 Conversely, a positive logic green LED, controlled via PF3, illuminates when the software outputs a high signal (3.3V) and remains off with a low signal (0V).
 The primary objective of this lab is threefold: first, to establish the switch at PF4 as an input and the LED at PF3 as an output with pull-up resistor (PUR) enabled.
 Second, to initiate the system with the LED initially off.
 Third, to implement a toggle mechanism for the LED every 100 milliseconds when the switch is pressed, ensuring it remains off when the switch is not pressed.
 This procedure will be iterated with delays of 100ms, 150ms, and 200ms to explore varying time intervals.
 You can get a snapshot of this program’s flow and logic by referring to the [flowchart](Photos/flowchart.png).

 Note that, for the 100 ms trial, any delay between 80 ms and 120 ms is considered acceptable.
 To determine the tolerance range, we [subtract the minimum delay from the maximum delay](Photos/tolerance-range.png).
 Next, we calculate the tolerance percentage by [dividing the tolerance range by the target delay and multiplying by 100](Photos/tolerance-percentage.png).
 Therefore, the delay can vary by ±40% from the target delay of 100 ms. Similarly for [150 ms ±40%](Photos/40of150.png) (i.e. between [90 ms](Photos/150-40.png) and [210 ms](Photos/150+40.png)) and [200 ms ±40%](Photos/40of200.png) (i.e. between [120 ms](Photos/200-40.png) and [280 ms](Photos/200+40.png)).